 The European Socio-Economic Classification (ESeC) is quite popular in social science research, especially as an indicator of social class.
 The EU Statistics on Income and Living Conditions (EU-SILC) provides the opportunity to study the relation between ESeC and a long list of socio-economic variables (including income, employment, material deprivation, …) in a comparative and longitudinal perspective.
-However, to the best of my knowledge, very few people work with ESeC in EU-SILC.
+However, rather few people work with ESeC in EU-SILC.

 In this research note, I document the data quality of EU-SILC (2004-2017) in terms of measuring ESeC, and propose a slightly modified version of computing ESeC compared to the routines one can find on the GESIS webiste.